-2.9.2 Future Development Policies
+- 2.9.2 Future Development Policies

+- To be considered in the modernization.

-2.9.3 Comprehensive Residential Objectives
+- 2.9.3 Comprehensive Residential Objectives

-1. Provide for comprehensive residential development.
+- 1. Provide for comprehensive residential development.

-2.9.4 Comprehensive Residential Policies
+- 2.9.4 Comprehensive Residential Policies

 2.9.5 Manufactured Home Park Objectives

 1. Provide a wide range of housing and lifestyle options for various stages of life and different community lifestyles.